facebook/usort/README.md

 and will only sort imports inside of each block.
 Running µsort on this code will generate no changes, because each block is already sorted.

-Blocks can also be explicitly created using the `# usort:skip` directive, or with `# isort:skip` for compatibility with existing codebases.
+Imports can be excluded from blocks using the `# usort:skip` directive, or with `# isort:skip` for compatibility with existing codebases. µsort will leave these imports unchanged, and treat them as block separators.

 See the [User Guide][] for more details about how blocks are detected, and how sorting is performed.

 ## Install